-8th Grade Only: The 8th Grade class will create a class hoodie(approved by administration) and will be able to wear this with their uniform at any time.
+8th Grade Only:

+The 8th Grade class will create a class hoodie(approved by administration) and will be able to wear this with their uniform at any time.
+(8th Grade may wear their future High School hoodie or sweatshirt after acceptance day.
+This is usually in February.)

-PE UNIFORM K-8
+PE UNIFORM PK-8

 For all students, tennis shoes must be worn and tied or fastened for safety.
-Girls should have shorts under their skirts.
+Girls should have shorts under their skirts